sni/lmd/README.md

 ### TCP Livestatus  ###

-Remote livestatus connections via tcp can be defined as:
+Remote Livestatus connections via tcp can be defined as:

 ```
     [[Connections]]